GameWithPixels/.github/profile/README.md

 ## Firmware

 The firmware is a piece of code that runs on a Pixels' chip.
-Among other things, it takes care of lighting up the dice as expected and handles Bluetooth Low Energy communications.
+Among other things, it takes care of lighting up the die as expected and handles Bluetooth Low Energy communications.

 The firmware source code is available from this